 The Marine Corps redeployment policy on painting was different from the Armys.
 Unlike the Army, no Marine vehicles returning to the United States were painted olive drab or woodland colors before redeployment.
 Instead, the Marine Corps waited until their vehicles had returned to the continental United States to strip and repaint them.

-The Air Force and Navy use a more common polyurethane coating.
-This type of coating closely resembles the high gloss coatings found on commercial aircraft.
-However, like the CARC used by the Army and Marine Corps, the Air Force and Navy polyurethane coatings have hexamethylene diisocyanate (HDI), found also in CARC, and a number of solvents.
-For this reason, the Air Force and Navy follow the same health and safety guidance that Army and Marine Corps operations follow for spray painting operations.
-These respiratory protection and painting procedural guidelines are part of Air Force and Navy doctrine.
+The Air Force uses a more common polyurethane coating.
+This type of coating more closely resembles the high gloss coatings found on commercial aircraft.
+However, like the CARCs used by the Army and Marine Corps, the Air Force polyurethane coatings have hexamethylene diisocyanate (HDI), found also in CARC, and a number of solvents.
+For this reason, the Air Force follows the same health and safety guidance that Army and Marine Corps operations follow for spray painting operations.
+These respiratory protection and painting procedural guidelines are part of Air Force doctrine.

 Many Air Force aircraft were in place prior to the air war, so there was not a significant volume of new aircraft queuing up for in-theater painting.
 As a result, most Air Force aircraft participating in Operation Desert Shield/Desert Storm did not require significant painting; if anything, nose, wing, and stabilizer leading edge surfaces (the front edges of the wings and tails) needed only occasional touch up work.
-At that level of activity, and considering the already in-place, dedicated, well-equipped painting facilities, complete with appropriate personal protective equipment, the overall health risk to aircraft painters was low.
-Similarly, the Navy was limited to touch up painting of the aircraft and helicopters using long-established ship board procedures.
+At that level of activity, and considering the already in-place dedicated, well-equipped painting facilities complete with appropriate personal protective equipment, the overall health risk to aircraft painters was low.

 G. Post War Guidance